ThirteenFox/ThirteenFox/README.md

 - 👋 Hi, I’m @ThirteenFox
 - 👀 I’m interested in all coding, ethical hacking, tech gadgets, & more!
-- 🌱 I’m currently learning Linux on Android and Windows 10
+- 🌱 I’m a lone learner of linux and well, everthing coding and programming wise!
+Currently using Kali Purple and RHEL!
 -
 - 📫 How to reach me @ wvbusch@proton.me